Labels and taints

 If, for some reason the taint was removed, it can be reapplied by this command:

-- dev-m-v1 — the name of the node being tainted.
+- master-1: the name of the node being tainted.

 Removing a taint